AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 # Data sharing and viewing

 After a community is established, Community Members can view which data streams their tenant has shared or view which streams another tenant has shared.
-Additionally, Community Members with additional sharing permissions can share data streams with a community
+Additionally, Community Members with additional sharing permissions can share data streams with a community.

 ## Prerequisites to share and view data